 Content

-Forwarding emails to Ziggu
+Forwarding Emails to Ziggu

-Forward the mail to the email address inbox@[domain].ziggu.app.
-The domain is the piece of the url personalised for your company.
-Usually, this is your company name.
-It is actually the same url you use to log in.
+The domain is the part of the URL that is personalized for your company.
+This is usually your company name.
+It is actually the same URL you use to log in.

-You will then see an overview of the mail.
-Any attachments sent also appear on the portal.
-You can then choose to add the message to an existing conversation or start a new conversation.
-It's that simple!
+You will then see an overview of the email.
+Any attachments that are sent will also appear on the portal.